 What We Do

 WEFTA engineers seek to help rural and indigenous communities in need of a safely managed drinking water source; one located on site, available when needed, and free from contamination.
 Volunteers also seek to provide improved sanitation, a facility that safely separates human waste from human contact.

 Additionally, WEFTA volunteers provide technical and administrative support after a project’s completion; continued maintenance and operation of a system is as important as the project itself.
-By developing sustainable solutions to safe drinking water and improved sanitation facilities, WEFTA engineers hope to improve the quality of life and health of those living in rural Latin America by reducing waterborne diseases, instituting hygienic practices, and protecting the surrounding environment of the communities with which we partner.
+By developing sustainable solutions to safe drinking water and improved sanitation facilities, WEFTA engineers hope to improve the quality of life and health of those living in rural Latin America and Africa by reducing waterborne diseases, instituting hygienic practices, and protecting the surrounding environment of the communities with which we partner.

 Every time we send a crew on a trip to either help or assess a community, we ask our volunteers to write a Trip Report that details the trip through their eyes.
 These reports provide not only a first-hand perspective on our efforts to help communities, but also a glimpse of what it is like to be a WEFTA volunteer.